Runaway SUV on the loose in Chapel Hill, North Carolina.

 I got too much to do.

-Mike Brown, I this story with the the where the media has just lost it again, drive-by media going nuts over this video that Mike Brown leaked to uh try to make himself look good.
+Drive-by media going nuts over this video that Mike Brown leaked to try to make himself look good.

-But anyway, the the upshot of this is that Larry King suggested to John Stewart that the current low ebb of the Democrats and Republicans was good for Stuart's business.
+But anyway, the upshot of this is that Larry King suggested to Jon Stewart that the current low ebb of the Democrats and Republicans was good for Stewart's business.

 So in a sense, you're happy over this.

-Stewart said if government began to solve problems in a rational way rather than just a way that involved political dividends, we'd be the happiest people in the world to turn our attention to idiots like media people.
+Stewart said, if government began to solve problems in a rational way rather than just a way that involved political dividends, we'd be the happiest people in the world to turn our attention to idiots like, you know, media people.

 So you don't want it to be bad, King said.